porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 #### Disabling the validation of PorscheDesignSystemProvider

-Alternatively we provide a utility function called `skipCheckForPorscheDesignSystemProviderDuringTests()` that can be called within your tests.
+Alternatively we provide a utility function `skipCheckForPorscheDesignSystemProviderDuringTests()` that can be used within your tests.
 It only takes effect during testing since it relies on `process.env.NODE_ENV === 'test'`.

-You can apply it globally on every test by calling it once in your global test setup:
+You can apply it globally on every test by calling it once in your test setup:

 ```tsx
 // setupTest.{js|ts}